fiszbein-lab/emats-genes/README.md

 To meet the EMATS criteria, the alternative first exon's TSS must then be within 5 kilobases downstream of the skipped exon's 3' splice site, and the exons' intervals cannot overlap.

----
-The processed data is included in the `data` directory; our final outputs can be found in the `genes` directory:
-- `emats_genes.hg19.tsv` contains EMATS genes, as well as information about the exon pairs that enabled their identification, and
-- `unannotated_afes.hg19.tsv` contains information about any unannotated alternative first exons that appear `emats_genes.hg19.tsv`.

-A series of comments at the top of either file describe that file's fields.